ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 }
 ```

-I decided to use the `NewQueryStringQuery` as it allow [many option](https://blevesearch.com/docs/Query-String-Query/) of search directly from the query string.
+I decided to use the `NewQueryStringQuery` as it allows for [many options](https://blevesearch.com/docs/Query-String-Query/) of searching directly from the query string.
-I will be able to search within fields, or add modifier.
-I use it a lot for my other purpose, it might be less useful here but
-do not cost a lot, so I kept it.
+I will be able to search within fields or add modifiers.
+I use it a lot for my other purposes; it might be less useful here, but it does not cost a lot, so I kept it.

-> Open you mind and imagine a clip-show of me adding the above code in my program and creating the interface to send the query and display
+> Open your mind and imagine a clip-show of me adding the above code in my program and creating the interface to send the
-> the results.
+> query and display the results.

 {{< photo-gallery >}}
 {{< photo src="img/search-ok-grin.png"        name="Search results for grin"            alt="Search result for the query `grin` displaying the `grin` emoji as expected" >}}